-Set up OTP
+Set up One-Time Passcode (OTP)

 Learn how to set up Socure One-Time Passcode in the RiskOS™ Dashboard to add strong possession-based authentication to your workflows.